-The lessons were conceived primarily for self-education but are also suitable for use in the classroom.
+The lessons were conceived primarily for distance learning but are also suitable for use in the classroom.
 The tutorials are informal in style and organized for building knowledge one concept or lesson at a time.
 Many lessons are delivered as electronic blackboard talks by someone with an apparent enthusiasm for the topic.

 Khan Academy website users can maintain records of their progress.
 Through the website, teachers can also monitor the progress of students who are using the site.
 In pilot experiments, schools are using a concept called “flipping the classroom,” which involves students watching the Khan Academy lectures at home and then using classroom time for exercise and testing.
 In this model, the teacher’s role is changed from lecturer to tutor and progress monitor.